cosys-work/dangular/README.md

 # Installation

-Once you have a system with nodejs lts and docker configured
+Once you have a system with nodejs lts and docker configured, install yarn and run the initialization script.

 1. Install yarn: `npm i -g yarn`.
 2. Then run init: `./init.sh`
 3. Navigate to [localhost:8080](localhost:8080)

 You can run init as many times as you want to see updates.
-We will update tweaks for a live dev pod later but till then encourage the more performant and synced local nx-ng-node based server for local dev environments.
+We will update tweaks for a live dev pod later but till then we encourage the use of the more performant and synced option of local nx-ng-node based server for local dev environments using `nx serve` or `npx nx serve`.

 # Deployment